senyorjou/wose/proposal.md

 - Python backend
 - Storage: Neo4j
     - Graph database.
 State + Action -> State
-    - Capable of storing logical paths of a plot by using Actors, Scenarios and Actions, and thta's what a dream is.
+    - Capable of storing logical paths of a plot by using Actors, Scenarios and Actions, and that's what a dream is.

 Developer X Activities
 In order to make developers active across several parts of the project a possible developer activity matrix could look like: